An iterative ILP approach for constructing a Hamiltonian decomposition of a regular multigraph: Introduction

 \textit{A Hamiltonian decomposition} of a regular graph is a partition of its edge set into Hamiltonian cycles.
-The problem of finding edge-disjoint Hamiltonian cycles in a given regular graph plays an important role in combinatorial optimization \cite{krar:1995}, coding theory \cite{bae:bose:2003,bail:2009}, privacy-preserving distributed mining algorithms \cite{clif:kant:vaid:2002}, analysis of interconnection networks \cite{hung:2011} and other areas.
-See also theoretical results on estimating the number of Hamiltonian decompositions of regular graphs \cite{gleb:lur:sud:2017}.
+The problem of finding edge-disjoint Hamiltonian cycles in a given regular graph has different applications in combinatorial optimization \cite{krar:1995}, coding theory \cite{bae:bose:2003,bail:2009}, privacy-preserving distributed mining algorithms \cite{clif:kant:vaid:2002}, analysis of interconnection networks \cite{hung:2011} and other areas.
 Our motivation for this problem comes from the field of polyhedral combinatorics.